 - RENEW International (Plainfield, NJ)

 - Review the sample internship job descriptions so that you better understand the types of potential internships available and the duties and responsibilities that might be expected of a potential intern.
 Please note that the specific responsbilities of all interns will be determined by the participating publishers.

 - Attach a copy of your résumé, listing your education, work, technology, and volunteer experience.

 - Include a writing sample of no more than 500 words.

 Frequently Asked Questions

 How many internships will be available?

-In 2015, between five and 10 internship positions are expected to be available through the six participating publishing companies.
+In 2015, roughly five internship positions are expected to be available through the three participating publishing companies.